2363776628/MarinVocab/README.md

 - **Download:** https://pan.baidu.com/s/1J6JjY0c0gZjWGAuwwCaKww
 - **Password:** `b1ah`

-The complete MarinVocab dataset will be released after the formal publication of the associated paper.
-The planned release will include:
+The complete MarinVocab dataset will be released after the formal publication of the associated paper

-- images that can be publicly redistributed;
-- object-level bounding-box annotations;
-- fixed training, validation, and test splits;
-- base/novel category definitions;
-- structured diagnostic labels;
-- ZSD/GZSD evaluation scripts;
-- condition-wise diagnostic evaluation tools.

 For research collaboration, please contact the corresponding author.